r-kupin/webserv/Readme.md

 poll().

-4. When a client connects to the server, the server accepts the connection and creates a new thread or worker process to handle the request.
+4. When a client connects to the server, the server accepts the connection and creates a new thread or worker process to handle the request_.

-5. The server reads the incoming request from the client and parses it to determine the requested resource and any additional information, such as headers or query parameters.
+5. The server reads the incoming request_ from the client and parses it to determine the requested resource and any additional information, such as headers or query parameters.

-6. If the request includes a cookie, the server extracts the session ID from the cookie and checks if it corresponds to an existing session.
+6. If the request_ includes a cookie, the server extracts the session ID from the cookie and checks if it corresponds to an existing session.
 If a session exists, the server retrieves the session data from a storage medium such as a file or database.
 Otherwise, the server generates a new session ID and creates a new session.

 7. The server checks if the requested resource is a static file or a dynamic